 I am a director, writer, and the Head of Graduate Directing and Artistic Director at the University of Memphis.
 I most recently directed Meghan Brown’s What Happened While Hero Was Dead at the Ashland New Plays Festival.

-Holly recently directed Macbeth and her own play, American Medea, at Skidmore College, Romeo and Juliet at Opera House Arts at the Stonington Opera House, and Harry and the Thief, by Sigrid Gilmer, at The Know Theatre in Cincinnati.
-Favorite past projects include As Long As Fear Can Turn to Wrath, In the Penal Colony, Speak, and new plays by Gregory S. Moss, Lauren Yee, Timothy Braun, and C. Denby Swanson.
+I direct new plays and gender-flipped classics, such as Romeo and Juliet at Opera House Arts at the Stonington Opera House; Harry and the Thief, by Sigrid Gilmer, at The Know Theatre in Cincinnati; and my own play, American Medea.
+Favorite past projects include As Long As Fear Can Turn to Wrath at Son of Semele Theater, What We Were, by Blake Hackler, and new plays by Gregory S. Moss, Lauren Yee, and C. Denby Swanson.

-Holly is also a feminist media critic who writes about theater, film, television, video games and comics, using the theoretical and analytical tools of the theater to reflect upon broader issues of art, culture, race and gender politics.
-Follow her @hld6oddblend and on Facebook.
+As a feminist media critic, I write about theater, film, television, and pop culture, using the theoretical and analytical tools of the theater to reflect upon broader issues of gender and race.
+I have been published by The Atlantic, HowlRound, Ms. Magazine, Bitch, Slate, and Southern Theatre Magazine.
+Follow me @hld6oddblend and on Facebook.